 In the past decade, City Opera experienced a series of financial hardships.
-It has gone from presenting as many as 130 performances in a season, to 16 performances in each of the past two seasons.
+It has gone from presenting as many as 130 performances in a season to 16 performances in each of the past two seasons.
 It has laid off much of its staff, cut salaries and, most controversially, left its longtime home at Lincoln Center.
 On Saturday, the curtain fell on the opera Anna Nicole, about the Playboy bunny and tabloid star.

-On Friday, artistic director and general manager George Steel said that, like the star of Anna Nicole, the company would need a sugar daddy to avoid bankruptcy.
+The day before, artistic director and general manager George Steel said that, like the star of Anna Nicole, the company would need a sugar daddy to avoid bankruptcy.

-"It’s devastating for everybody," he said.
+"It’s devastating for everybody," Steel said.
 "It’s unthinkable that a world capital for opera would lose an opera company like New York City Opera.
 But there’s no working capital, very little endowment, no credit.
 It’s no surprise to anybody inside this company that it’s finally come to a head.”

 Some are not surprised by the fact that few former company stars stepped up to rally support.
 Ken Benson is a veteran artist manager who has guided the careers of many singers who appeared at City Opera.

-"In recent years, it wasn’t the City Opera company that people recognized or felt connected with sentimentally or emotionally," he said.
+"In recent years, it wasn’t the City Opera that people recognized or felt connected with sentimentally or emotionally," he said.
 "That did hurt it.
 It’s a tricky thing.
 There is huge affection and support for City Opera out there but I don’t think it was tapped the right way.”

 Meanwhile, there will be a significant trickle-down effect in the opera business.

-"This fall I was suddenly getting calls from a lot of my friends who were coaches and pianists saying, if you hear of any work please keep me in mind," Benson added.
+"This fall I was suddenly getting calls from a lot of my friends who were coaches and pianists saying, 'if you hear of any work please keep me in mind,'" Benson added.
 "I realized these are people who at this time of year would have been coaching, preparing City Opera singers for roles.”